xuru/pyvisdk/sources/do/datastore_summary.txt

     .. py:attribute:: type

-        Type of file system volume, such as VMFS or NFS.
+        Type of file system volume, such as VMFS or NFS.See type

     .. py:attribute:: uncommitted